KatlaTL/pentiaMobileAppTask/README.md

     ```
     yarn install
     ```
-4. (Optional) If you want to run it on the IOS Simulator to see the current error message:
+4. Install all the Pods for IOS:
     ```
     cd ios && pod install --repo-update && cd ..
     ```